 One more thing: Be sure to understand who is paying the bill for your disability coverage.
 It might be you, it might be your employer or it might be your employer with the premiums imputed as income to you.
 That makes a huge difference: If you didn’t pay the premiums—either directly or indirectly—any benefits you receive will be taxable.
 If you end up disabled, that could have a big impact on your family’s standard of living, depending on your family’s total income and hence what your tax bracket is.

-Adam M. Grossman’s previous blogs include Looking Sharpe, Anything but Average and Losing It.
+Adam M. Grossman’s previous articles include Looking Sharpe, Anything but Average and Losing It.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.